gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 title: Sourcing from Forestry
 ---

-### Overview
+## Overview

-In this guide, we'll walk through setting up a site with content management using [Forestry.io](https://forestry.io/).
+In this guide, you'll walk through setting up a site with content management using [Forestry.io](https://forestry.io/).

-Forestry (also Forestry.io or Forestry CMS) is a Git-backed CMS that is built to work with static site generators[1](https://forestry.io/about/).
+Forestry (also Forestry.io or Forestry CMS) is a Git-backed CMS that is built to work with static site generators[\[1\]](https://forestry.io/about/).
 There are no additional dependencies or plugins required to run Forestry with Gatsby apart from what is included in the [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default).

 All configurations can be done through your Forestry site dashboard, but they can also be done directly in your Gatsby site repository.

 To complete this tutorial, you will need a Forestry account.
 You can sign-up at [Forestry.io](https://app.forestry.io/signup).

-_Note_: you can see the complete example at [https://github.com/cameron-yee/gatsby-forestry-example](https://github.com/cameron-yee/gatsby-forestry-example).
+_Note_: You can see the complete example at [https://github.com/cameron-yee/gatsby-forestry-example](https://github.com/cameron-yee/gatsby-forestry-example).

-### Setup
+## Setup

 First, clone the Gatsby default starter repository.